 It's unorthodox, but it works for me.

-Q: How do you choose your titles?
+Q: How do you choose your poem titles?

 A: Usually by picking out a subject from the poem, or a line in it.